Bomb threat: History

+Civil Rights Movement

-Bomb threats were used to incite fear and violence during the American Civil Rights Movement, during which leader of the movement Martin Luther King Jr. received multiple bomb threats during public addresses, and schools forced to integrate faced strong opposition, resulting in 43 bomb threats against Central High School in Arkansas being broadcast on TV and the radio.
+Bomb threats were used to incite fear and violence during the American Civil Rights Movement, during which a notable leader of the movement, Martin Luther King Jr., received multiple bomb threats during public addresses.
+Further, schools, such as the Central High School in Arkansas, received many bomb threats after desegregating their classes.

 Motivations

-Supposed motives for bomb threats include: "humor, self assertion, anger, manipulation, aggression, hate and devaluation, omnipotence, fantasy, and psychotic distortion, ideology, retaliation," and creating chaos.
+Reported motives for bomb threats include: "humor, self assertion, anger, manipulation, aggression, hate and devaluation, omnipotence, fantasy, and psychotic distortion, ideology, retaliation," and creating chaos.
 Many of the motives based on personal emotion are speculative.
 Bomb threats that aren’t intended to be pranks are often made as parts of other crimes, such as extortion, arson, or aircraft hijacking.
 Actual bombings for malicious destruction of property, terrorism, or murder are often perpetrated without warning.

 Ideological

 Bomb threats may be motivated by political, religious, and ideological differences.
-These include political issues, abortion, animal testing, eco-terrorism, and use of nuclear power.
+These include but are not limited to political issues, abortion, animal testing, eco-terrorism, and use of nuclear power.
 The aim of these threats is to draw attention to certain causes or incite fear and unrest among those who support said causes.
 Some threats are racially motivated, while others are made against houses of worship or research and medical facilities.